 I never, ever thought I would become a dietitian.
-I majored in creative writing (poetry!) as an undergrad, and then went to culinary school and spent two years working in New York city restaurant kitchens before I started my writing career as a BuzzFeed food editor.
-I didn’t want to be a dietitian; I wanted to be Anthony Bourdain.
+As an undergrad, I majored in creative writing (poetry!).
+Then I when went to culinary school and spent two years working in New York city restaurant kitchens before I started my journalism career at BuzzFeed.
 Truth be told, I didn’t know what a dietitian was until I was assigned a nutrition-related article in 2014 and had to reach out to one.
 Eventually, though, after years as a food editor with an eventual nutrition focus at both BuzzFeed and SELF, I decided that becoming a registered dietitian was actually a great next-step.

 I’m guessing you can’t relate to this exactly.
 But if you’re trying to figure out how to become a dietitian after several years in another field, you can definitely relate at least a little bit.